onestardao/WFGY/TensionUniverse/BlackHole/Q119_meaning_of_probability.md

 * Subjective or Bayesian views, which interpret probability as rational degrees of belief subject to coherence constraints.
 * Logical or evidential views, which see probability as a measure of support provided by evidence to hypotheses.

-Each of these has well-known strengths and well-known difficulties.
+Each of these traditions has well-known strengths and well-known difficulties.
 Attempts to give a unified account, such as hybrid or pluralist views, face systematic challenges:

 * Connecting single-case and long-run uses without contradiction.
 * Handling cases where chance, frequency, and rational credence pull in different directions.